 The Vibrant Soundbridge system is a semi-implantable middle ear hearing system.
 This means that the internal part of the Vibrant Soundbridge is implanted under the skin in the area behind the ear.
 The procedure normally takes one to two hours and is performed under either general or local anesthesia.
 After that, no further intervention is necessary.
 All serviceable parts of the Vibrant Soundbridge are located in the external audio processor.
 The implantation is a routine procedure for experienced ENT surgeons and is performed in hundreds of clinics around the world.
 If you wish to have more information, your surgeon will fully counsel you on the details of the implantation.

-For more information about cochlear implants, to find out if you might be a candidate for this device, or for a list of cochlear implant centers near you, please visit www.medel.com.
+For more information about hearing implants, to find out if you might be a candidate for this device, or for a list of hearing implant centers near you, please visit www.medel.com.